 How Do You Prepare Ground For Pavers?

-For this paver patio we excavated 6″ for the base material, 1″ for the sand and 2″ for the depth of the pavers.
-(More info on each of these will be discussed below.)
+For example, our paver patio was excavated 6″ for the base material, 1″ for the sand and 2″ for the depth of the pavers.

-The first step to preparing the ground for their paver patio was to remove the existing concrete.
-A circular saw with a concrete blade was used to cut the cement right at the base of the stairs.
-The cement was then broken up and removed with the help of a small rental tractor.
+The first step to preparing the ground for our paver patio was to remove the existing concrete landing.
+To do this we used a circular saw with a concrete blade to cut the cement.
+Then we focused on breaking up the cement and removing it from the area.

-The original plan was to use the help from the heavy equipment rental.
-Excess dirt was scooped and driven up the hill to create a flat surface for a fire pit and seating area.
+With the aid of rental equipment, excess dirt was taken up the hill.
+This help us create a flat surface for a future fire pit and seating area.

-After that little incident my parents decided all remaining excavating would be completed by hand.
+In short, after that incident all remaining excavating was completed by hand.

-What really seamed like an insurmountable job, with the help of a lot of willing hands (and a free lunch!), all of the remaining excavation work was completed in only 4 hours!
+What seamed like an insurmountable job, was completed in only 4 hours.

 Does A Paver Patio Need To Be Sloped?

 The area should drop 1/2″ for every 4′.
-An easy way to check the slope is to lay a 4-foot level on the ground and raise one end up 1/2″.
+To easily check the slope, lay a 4-foot level on the ground and raise one end up 1/2″.
 Mark the bubble location of the level and use it as a guide on the patio surface.
-From there it’s easy to fill in or remove gravel from areas to adjust the slope.
+From there fill in or remove gravel from areas to adjust the slope.

 Can You Lay Pavers On Just Sand?

-Compacted sand can provide a sufficient base for a paver patio that’s just going to have you walking across it.
-But the base of the patio should be compacted as much as possible.
+Compacted sand can provide a sufficient base for a paver patio solely intended for foot traffic.
+However the base of the patio should be compacted as much as possible.

-For long term use with professional results we recommend applying a base level first.
+For long term use with professional results we recommend that you add base level.

 Is Paver Base Necessary?

-Installing pavers directly over dirt for stepping stones will hold up fine.
-But it’s best to assess the condition of the base and make it as solid as possible before laying pavers to create a patio.
+In short, it’s best to assess the condition of the base and make it as solid as possible before laying pavers.

-A sand base was laid for a previous paver patio.
-After time, some settling occurred and created a tripping hazard.
-After time, it needed repair.
-The pavers were removed, additional sand added and the the pavers reinstalled.
+For instance, on a previous paver patio we installed only a sand base.
+After time, some settling occurred which created a tripping hazard.
+Eventually, it needed repair.
+The pavers were removed, additional sand added and the pavers reinstalled.

 Compacting Base For Paver Patio

-You can buy or rent a hand tamper tool to compact the base.
-For this project we rented a powered compactor to speed up the process.
+In addition you can buy or rent a hand tamper tool to compact the base.
+Of course, we rented a powered compactor for this project to speed up the process.

 Adding Sand To Paver Patio Base

-After the paver base has been compacted we added 1″ of sand.
+After the paver base has been compacted add 1″ of sand.

-PRO TIP: Use 1″ PVC pipe to screed the sand easily.
-Place a couple pieces of pvc pipe on each end and one in the middle of your workable are.
-(Our workable area was the length of a 2×4.)
-Then fill area in with sand.
-Pull the 2 x 4 across the 1″ PVC pipe, this creates a perfect 1″ layer of sand.
+PRO TIP: Use a 2×4 and 1″ PVC pipes to easily screed the sand to the proper depth.
+Place 2 pieces of PVC pipe approximately 4′ apart.
+Then fill the area in with sand.
+Next, pull the 2 x 4 across the 1″ PVC pipes.

-Then use the 2×4 to screed the sand.
-This allows you to get a large workable area level at one time, as it pushes excess sand behind the board.
+This method will allow you to get a large workable area level at one time, as it pushes excess sand behind the board.

 After the sand has been leveled to a workable area, 2 feet or so, gently pull one PVC pipe out at a time.

-Take a handful of sand and fill in the void area where the pvc pipe was.
+Then take a handful of sand and fill in the void area where the PVC pipe was.

 Begin Laying Paver Patio

-Begin placing your pavers in your desired pattern.
-We began in the corner and gradually worked our way out.
-Notice that the orange string is still visible to help us lay the pattern straight.
+Begin placing the pavers in the desired pattern.
+Start in the corner and gradually work your way out.
+Use a string to create a guide that will ensure the pattern will be installed straight.

-Continue laying the pavers to create your patio design.
+Then continue laying pavers to create the patio design.

 Paver patio | Cutting Border Tiles

-The pavers were then lined with edging secured into place with stakes.
+Lastly line the pavers with edging and secure into place with stakes.

 Add Polymeric Sand To Paver Patio

 This patio certainly didn’t take place all in a days work.
-After the entire patio paver had been installed including the curved edges, it had been a few days.
+After several days, debris settled in the crevices between each paver.

-The debris needs to be removed before applying the polymeric sand.
-To do this quickly, we used a shopvac to suck everything up.
+Any debris will need to be removed before applying the polymeric sand.
+We found that a Shop-Vac will easily clean everything up.

-Using polymeric sand vs. a common sand mix is recommended.
-A common sand attracts ants, whereas a polymeric sand has fillers in it that act as a cement and help lock the pavers into place.
+The final step will be to add the polymeric sand.
+It is recommended over a common sand mix.
+As it turns out common sand attracts ants, whereas a polymeric sand has fillers that act as a cement to help lock the pavers into place.

 Completed Paver Patio

-Now, after all that work it’s time to sit back, relax and feel proud of a job well done, not to mention feeling elated by saving thousands of dollars installing it yourself!
+Now, after all that work it’s time to sit back, relax and feel proud of a job well done.
+Not to mention feeling elated by saving yourself thousands of dollars in labor!

-This truly is additional living space for your home!
+Adding a beautiful paver patio definitely adds living space to your home!
 Can you imagine your family utilizing this extra space?